Last updated on February 24th, 2021 at 09:30 am

 The energy efficiency of a door is crucial – particularly if the door is an external one, tasked with keeping cold air on the outside of a house and warm air on the inside.
 When considering energy efficiency, we should be concerned with two different threats – the convection of heat from one side of the door to the other, and the danger of cold draughts passing directly through the cracks between the sides of the door and the surrounding frame.

 When it comes to excluding draughts, warping is a problem.
 Even a difference of a single millimetre on the sides of a door can allow an enormous amount of cold air into a house over the course of a year.
-That’s why the warp-resistant nature of an engineered door can be handy.
+That’s why the warp-resistant nature of engineered oak doors can be handy.
 Since the materials which make up the core are all running in different directions, the stress of warping is distributed evenly through those layers.
 Effectively, the different planks of wood will cancel out each other’s warping, and the result will be a door whose shape is consistent.
 By the same token, a modern engineered core will have better thermal performance than a solid piece of wood, making it a better choice for external doors.

 Thus far, we’ve heard a great deal about the advantages of an engineered door.
 But there’s one drawback that we often encounter when first installing a door, or later when we come to treat it, or attempt to remove chips.
 Since the outer veneer of an engineered door is so thin, we’re only able to smooth it so much through sanding before we break through into the inner core of the door.
 Obviously, doing this would have a horrendous impact on the look of the door itself.